 Tuck's writing and research is on urban education and Indigenous studies.
 As a whole, her work focuses on how Indigenous social thought can be engaged to create more fair and just social policy, more meaningful social movements, and when that doesn't work, robust approaches to decolonization.

 Tuck is the author of two recent books, Urban Youth and School Pushout (Routledge, 2012) and Place in Research (co-written with Marcia McKenzie, Routledge, 2015).
-She has also co-edited two books, including Youth Resistance Research and Theories of Change (co-edited with K. Wayne Yang, Routledge, 2014), and Land Education (co-edited with Kate McCoy and Marcia McKenzie, Routledge, 2016).
-Tuck is the editor of two forthcoming books: Toward What Justice?
-Describing Diverse Dreams of Education in Research (edited with K. Wayne Yang) and Indigenous and Decolonizing Studies in Education: Mapping the Long View (edited with Linda Tuhiwai Smith and K. Wayne Yang).
+She has co-edited three books, including Youth Resistance Research and Theories of Change (co-edited with K. Wayne Yang, Routledge, 2014); Land Education (co-edited with Kate McCoy and Marcia McKenzie, Routledge, 2016); and Toward What Justice?
+Describing Diverse Dreams of Education in Research (edited with K. Wayne Yang, Routledge, 2018).
+She is co-editor of the forthcoming volume Indigenous and Decolonizing Studies in Education: Mapping the Long View (edited with Linda Tuhiwai Smith and K. Wayne Yang).

 Tuck is the author of more than 20 peer reviewed articles.
 Her most widely-engaged articles include "Suspending Damage, a letter to communities," published by Harvard Educational Review in 2009; "Decolonization is Not a Metaphor," co-authored with K. Wayne Yang and published in 2012 by Decolonization: Indigeneity, Education and Society, "Breaking Up with Deleuze" published in 2010 by International Journal of Qualitative Inquiry, and "A Glossary of Haunting," co-authored with C. Ree, and published in a recent handbook on autoethnography.